 UKELA has been exploring what Brexit might mean for UK's environmental policies and laws for some time through events, papers and responses to inquiries and consultations.
 The 23 June Referendum vote to leave the EU raises much potential uncertainty about the future of environmental law.
 In that context, UKELA takes the following position.

 - UKELA considers it imperative that the UK’s current environmental legislation is preserved pending proper review, full and open consultation on options for change and the involvement of Parliament as far as possible.

-- UKELA considers preservation is critically important in order to ensure ongoing compliance with international law and applicable EU law, regulatory stability and continued protection of the environment.
+- UKELA considers preservation is critically important in order to ensure ongoing compliance with international law, regulatory stability and continued protection of the environment.